top of page

 Synopsis: Mel, a 25-year-old physicist living alone in a high rise apartment building, is at the end of her wits, and seeks desperate measures to end her life.
 She encounters her doppelganger in an elevator, who draws upon her knowledge of the law of potential energy in order to save her life.

-Performances: ENA Ensemble, July 2019, presented as part of Serial Opera series, #5
+Performances: ENA Ensemble, July 2019, presented as part of Serial Opera series, #5.
+Cast: Mel 1: Brenna Markey; Mel 2: Katie Procell.

 The Coffee Cantata (2019) // Music by J.S.
 Bach